quincy-125/DP_BACH/README.md

 # DP_BACH
-This is the codebase of Tensorflow-Version Deep Neural Networks Implementations for the paper cited in below:
+This is the codebase of Tensorflow-Version Deep Neural Networks Implementations for the paper cited in below.
+To use our codebase, you must cite the following publication:

 [Gu, Q., Prodduturi, N., Hart, S. Deep Learning in Automating Breast Cancer Diagnosis from Microscopy Images.
 MedRxiv.
 2023.](https://www.medrxiv.org/content/10.1101/2023.06.15.23291437v1)